KastnerRG/Read_the_docs/docs/project1.rst

 You should submit a report as described in the report instructions.

 You must also submit your code (\*.cpp, \*.h files, and \*.tcl, but nothing else).
 Your code should have everything in it so we can synthesize it directly.
-This means that you should use pragmas in your code and not use the GUI to insert optimization directives.
+This means you should use pragmas in your code and not use the GUI to insert optimization directives.
 We must be able to only import your fir.cpp/h file and directly synthesize it.
 You can assume we have correctly set up the design environment (fir_test.cpp, etc.). **DO NOT SUBMIT THE ENTIRE HLS FOLDER.**

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to ensure they correspond to the instructions.

-Your repo must contain a folder named "fir" at the top level.
+Your repo must contain a "fir" folder at the top level.
 This folder must be organized as follows:

 * **Report.pdf**